LambdaLabsML/distributed-training-guide/02-multi-gpu/README.md

 #### OMP_NUM_THREADS

 pytorch by default tries to take advantage of all the cores available when doing computations, even when you are on the GPU.
-Since we have multiple processes running pytorch, if we didn't set `OMP_NUM_THREADS` to 1, all of them would try to use all available cores.
+Since we have multiple processes running pytorch, if we didn't set `OMP_NUM_THREADS` to something else, all of them would try to use all available cores.

+You can manually check how many available cores there are and then split them accordingly.
+E.g. if there were 32 cores on a machine and 8 GPUs, you could set OMP_NUM_THREADS to 4.

 ### Calling `dist.init_process_group()`